Homesteading Family Logo

 In order to let the kids see the baby chicks, we let each child take one chick and hand it into the brood coop, then they rotate until all the chicks are inside (we make sure the little kids have a big kid helper!).

-Preparing a Brood Coop
+Preparing a Brooder Coop

-You don’t need an elaborate setup, we’ve even seen people use a kiddie pool with cardboard around the edges.
+You don’t need an elaborate setup; we’ve even seen people use a kiddie pool with cardboard around the edges.

 As each chick is getting its beak dipped, I also take inventory of how it moves and acts once I set it down.
 This is basically taking inventory and getting a good indication of their health, as well as spotting any chicks that might be having a difficult time.